thblt/yapus/README.md

-yapus
+Yet Another PHP Url Shortener
 =====

-Yet Another PHP Url Shortener
+But we all know you too will write yours when you'll need one.